reedes/vim-quotable/README.markdown

   QuotableEducateToggle
   ```

-Or better yet, map to keys:
+Or better yet, map to keys by adding to your `.vimrc`:

   ```vim
   nmap <silent> <leader>q1 :QuotableEducateOn<cr>